-There are multiple different packages running at low as $199 dollars for the getting started package.
-There are also financial planning packages for college savings, retirement, marriage planning and more.
+There are various packages available, running as low as $299 dollars for the Getting Started package.
+There are also financial planning packages for college savings, retirement, marriage planning, and more.

-Betterment does offer a savings account with a higher APY than traditional banks called Betterment Cash Reserve.
-You do not have to have a minimum balance with them in order to take advantage of this feature.
+Bank Account Management: Betterment does offer a savings account with a higher APY than traditional banks called Betterment Cash Reserve.
+You do not have to have a minimum balance with Betterment to take advantage of this feature.

-There are two features that act as automated account managers as well.
+Two features act as automated account managers as well.

 The first is Smart Deposit.
 You link a bank account with Betterment and their automated system will monitor it for you.
-You’ll give them a set amount of money that you want to keep in your checking account and anything in excess of this amount is transferred to Betterment.
+You’ll give them a set amount of money that you want to keep in your checking account and anything above this amount is transferred to Betterment.